-Other vaccines that may be recommended depending on your risk factors (e.g., age, lifestyle, or medical conditions) include hepatitis B, hepatitis A, and the meningococcal vaccine.
-Additionally, there are recommendations for pneumococcal vaccines in the adult age groups not mentioned above.
+Other vaccines that may be recommended depending on your risk factors (e.g., age, lifestyle, or medical conditions) include hepatitis A, and the meningococcal vaccines.
+Additionally, there are recommendations for pneumococcal and RSV vaccines in the adult age groups not mentioned above.

 You can learn more by reviewing the schedule developed by the Centers for Disease Control and Prevention or the “Vaccines and Adults: A Lifetime of Health” booklet offered by the Vaccine Education Center.

 The best time to get vaccines is when you are getting your regular physical exam.
 However, if you are in the office for a mild illness or condition, you can talk to your doctor about receiving vaccines at a follow-up appointment or by scheduling a special visit.
 If you get vaccines from your pharmacist, be sure to share that information with your healthcare provider, so that your medical record is complete.

 The influenza vaccine is the only vaccine that needs to be given at a particular time of the year.
 While this vaccine can be given anytime between October and April, you should plan to get the vaccine before influenza begins circulating in your community because protection takes about two weeks to develop after immunization.